XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 All XRP Ledger software that Ripple publishes (including `rippled`, and ripple-lib/RippleAPI) generates only fully-canonical signatures.
 To further protect users, Ripple has configured its code to enable the **tfFullyCanonicalSig** flag by default where possible.
 Ripple strongly encourages third-party implementations of XRP Ledger software to generate only fully-canonical signatures, and enable tfFullyCanonicalSig on transactions by default.

+There are two cases where Ripple's signing implementations for the XRP Ledger do not automatically enable the tfFullyCanonicalSig flag.
+Users should take care to set the flag in these situations:

+- When the user explicitly specifies the `Flags` field of the transaction.
+Use bitwise OR to apply tfFullyCanonicalSig _and_ any other desired flags.
+- When the user provides a multi-signature for a transaction.
+Since different participants in a multi-signature must sign _exactly_ the same data, the signing code does not pre-process the transaction instructions to add the tfFullyCanonicalSig flag.
+For multi-signed transactions, always enable the tfFullyCanonicalSig flag explicitly.

 ### Malleability with Multi-Signatures